nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 * `filter clear [n=NAME,...] [t=TAG,...]`  — Removes filters that were previously applied with the specified names or tags

-The command utilises the  `FilterCommandPredicate` class to aggregate the filters specified and handle the filtering. `FilterCommandPredicate` is created during parsing when `filter` commands are executed.
+The command utilizes the  `FilterCommandPredicate` class to aggregate the filters specified and handle the filtering. `FilterCommandPredicate` is created during parsing when `filter` commands are executed.
 The following is the sequence diagram for parsing of the `filter` command.

 ![FilterParseSequenceDiagram](images/command-filter/FilterParseSequenceDiagram.svg)

 Adding and removing filters are exposed in the `Model` through the `Model#addNewFilterToFilteredPersonList` and `Model#removeFilterFromFilteredPersonList` methods.
-Addtionally, there is also the `Model#clearFiltersInFilteredPersonList` method to clear all filters.
+Additionally, there is also the `Model#clearFiltersInFilteredPersonList` method to clear all filters.

 ![FilterClassDiagram](images/command-filter/FilterClassDiagram.svg)